Sunanda Mahendra: Career

-He started to write news columns which were published in daily and weekly papers.
+Mahendra started to write news columns which were published in daily and weekly papers.
 He published the drama book Vineetha Hema becoming the first to publish a drama associated book in Sri Lanka.
 He published his maiden novel Hewaneli Eda Minissu which won State Literary Award for the best novel in 1964.
 In 1965, he translated Henrik Ibsen’s play Heddar Gabler as Geheniyak to Sinhala.
 During this period, he became a program producer in Radio Ceylon.
 Then he became a professional broadcaster on the BBC World Service, based in London, where he also read for his doctorate.
 He is the pioneer to bring BBC Sandeshaya to Sri Lankan listeners.
 In 1965, a monologue called Pitastharayo was produced which was originally a radio drama.
 His next stage play was Sayuren Aa Landa in 1967 starred by Malini Fonseka.

 He wrote popular song lyrics for C.T.
 Fernando such as "Obage Thurulen Oba Dun Sihilen" and "Amathannata Heki Basak Soya".
 However the songs were released through radio after the death of Fernando in 1977.
 While in UK, he wrote the song "Kuda Devika" sung by Edmond Wickremasekera.
 In 1976, Mahendra made the play Jana Hathura.
 In 1979, he made the first autonomous play Pokuru Wessa.
 Later Wilson Gunaratne produced the remake of the play.

 In 1980, he made several children’s and media books.
 In the meantime, he presented the popular radio program Vishwa Keerthiyata Pathwuuwo.
 The program involved many foreign personalities such as Darwin, Socrates, Dickens, Plato, D H Lawrence, Beethoven, Checkov, Gallileo, Homer which were discussed under socio-political frame work.
 Apart from that, he also presented the programs Geeyaka Rasa, Nirmana Vindana and Sahan Eliya.
 After his return from Poland to Sri Lanka, he published a book on Polish folk tales, Polantha Janakatha.

 In 1990, Mahendra produced the biopic stage play Socrates.
 Since then, he became a full-time writer and made the newspaper series Second thoughts on Daily News.
 The series was later published as a book by the same name.
 In 1999, he made the plays Aesop and Checkhov Sandhyava.